jared-ruiz/openai-assistant-test/learning_log.md

 - After an hour or so of research and trial and error, it seems requests is not able to get the correct information from the website.
 It seems it's because OptiSigns is using a dynamically rendered site that simply does not allow requests to function on it's own.
 A stack overflow post suggests "selenium" to scrape the page but I decided to explore the option presented in the instructions utilizing Zendesk.
 With some work, I was able to return an array of article objects from OptiSigns zendesk api and that really helped me click things in my head.
 I havent done a lot of API calls with python so I would need to look up the structure online, which shouldn't be too far off from javascript's syntax.

-- I read through this [python api tutorial](https://www.geeksforgeeks.org/how-to-make-api-calls-using-python/) and structured my initial test similarlly.
-I was able to return a lot of article data from the API endpoint and now that I know there is successfull content being reached, I can figure out how to parse it and organize it properly.
+- I read through this [python api tutorial](https://www.geeksforgeeks.org/how-to-make-api-calls-using-python/) and structured my initial test similarly.
+I was able to return a lot of article data from the API endpoint and now that I know there is successful content being reached, I can figure out how to parse it and organize it properly.
 I'm imagining I can loop through the array of objects and somehow turn them into .md files with each pass.

-- I took some time reviewing dictioanry handling with python and I was able to return all the article infomration I needed but it was loaded with HTML elements.
+- I took some time reviewing dictionary handling with python and I was able to return all the article information I needed but it was loaded with HTML elements.
 So I got to return to what I was originally studying and use beautiful soup to remove the html elements and return plain text.
 This site helped me review some of my dictionary questions.
 [W3School] (https://www.w3schools.com/python/python_dictionaries_access.asp)

 ### End of Day 1 - Thoughts 💡

 This was a very eventful day of studying and trial and error.
 I believe I had over 30 tabs open trying to search for all sorts of solutions to questions I had.
-Lots of visits to disucssion boards, youtube videos, and more.
-I am ending the day with my webscraper not necessasrily scraping a static website anymore, but pulling article data from an available API via OptiSign and Zendesk, parsing it's json data for all the info I need and returning it via terminal output.
+Lots of visits to discussion boards, youtube videos, and more.
+I am ending the day with my web scraper not necessarily scraping a static website anymore, but pulling article data from an available API via OptiSign and Zendesk, parsing it's json data for all the info I need and returning it via terminal output.
 I will try and see how I can use existing libraries to create a directory within my project folder and output individual markdown files for each article.
 That would be a good next milestone.
 There are instructions to keep relative links, code blocks and heading and just remove navs and ads.
 There is bound to be something within the beautiful soup documentation to remove those items, or maybe through other means as well.